And rising through the ranks doing it!

 Guiding principle: Accountants provide the only numbers that matter

 Measuring the value your team provides is very difficult.
 That is why you should stop trying to measure value.
-Your focus should be on costs: make sure that your actuals ALWAYS hit the forecast.
+Your focus should be on costs: ensure that your actuals ALWAYS hit the forecast.